 - Malarial fever is spread by the Plasmodium parasite mosquito that breeds in water bodies like lakes, paddy fish and stagnant water.

-- Malaria can kill a child who does not have the immunity against malaria
+- Malaria can kill a child who does not have the immunity against the disease.

-- Fluctuating high fever, exhaustion, sleepiness, diarrhoea etc are the signs of typhoid.
+- Fluctuating high fever, exhaustion, sleepiness, diarrhoea etc are signs of typhoid.